 There are four awards to be presented to students at the end of the year and based on APPE rotations 1-5.
 Each award has its own distinctive criteria, please click a specific award name below to nominate a student.

-- Eligibility: Doctor of Pharmacy graduating senior with superior verbal and written clinical communication skills; Must be in the top 25% of his/her class.
+- Eligibility: Doctor of Pharmacy graduating senior with distinguished academic standing and superior verbal and written clinical communication skills.
+The college will confirm academic eligibility.

 - Award: Wolters Kluwer Certificate and a Lexicomp subscription

 - Award: Engraved clock

-- Eligibility: Doctor of Pharmacy graduating senior with superior academic achievement; superior proficiency in the provision of drug information services; demonstrates high professional motivation and the intent to enter practice upon graduation; Must be in the top 25% of his/her class.
+- Eligibility: Doctor of Pharmacy graduating senior with superior academic achievement; superior proficiency in the provision of drug information or drug policy services; who demonstrates high professional motivation and the intent to enter practice upon graduation.
+The college will confirm academic eligibility.

 - Award: Certificate, custom-framed lithograph entitled “Pharmacy: A Tradition of Healing,” and $250 grant

 Preceptors of the Year

 UF College of Pharmacy awards eight different Preceptor of the Year Awards at the end of each rotation year (see award categories below).

 Students may nominate preceptors by completing a Qualtrics Survey and describing the outstanding attributes and characteristics of the preceptor.
 Full-time faculty in the College of Pharmacy are not eligible for this award.

 New Preceptor of the Year (Inpatient & Outpatient)

 - Current APPE preceptor who has served as a preceptor for 1-5 years

 Preceptor of the Year (Inpatient & Outpatient)

 - Current APPE preceptor who has served as a preceptor for 6-10 years

 Distinguished Preceptor of the Year (Inpatient & Outpatient)

 - Current APPE preceptor who has served as a preceptor for more than 10 years